 Developing Young Minds

-Current research in museum education guides the WSU Museum of Art’s CAP programming.
+Current research in museum education guides the Jordan Schnitzer Museum of Art WSU’s CAP programming.
 In the past, museums were places where people simply looked at the artifacts on display.
 The main focus of museum education these days is to promote visitors’ cognitive growth.
 This means we hope that with the help of museum educational materials, visitors can engage with the works and the tour guides in more interactive ways.

 Ideally, a trip to the museum offers youngsters a place to practice developing problem solving skills (asking questions, wondering, making sense of how pieces fit together), developing active learning skills (being involved in a learning activity, doing a pantomime of an art scene), and developing affective emotional learning skills (acknowledging feelings of surprise, anger, sadness, etc. produced by the art).